aws-samples/amazon-dynamodb-labs/content/modernizr/01-mysql-mcp/index.en.md

 Stage 1 establishes the foundation for your modernization project by conducting a systematic analysis of your existing MySQL database.
 This phase involves using specialized AI tools to automatically discover and document your current data architecture, relationships, and usage patterns.

-The analysis process leverages the MySQL MCP Server—a specialized AI assistant designed specifically for relational database analysis.
-This tool connects directly to your running MySQL instance to extract comprehensive metadata about your database schema, including table structures, relationships, indexes, and constraints.
+The analysis process leverages the MySQL MCP Server — a specialized AI assistant designed specifically for relational database analysis.
+This tool connects directly to your running MySQL instance to extract comprehensive metadata about your database schema.

 ## Key Analysis Components